File transfer using FileZilla¶

 Use the documentation of your HPC cluster for help.

-- Search for the procedure on how to transfer a file to/from your HPC cluster using FileZilla
+- For maximally 5 minutes, search for the procedure on how to transfer a file to/from your HPC cluster using FileZilla.
+Take a look at the answer if you cannot find it: sometimes there is no documentation

 Where is that documentation?